Two policemen shot dead in eastern Kenya trouble spot

 “These are al Shabaab operatives who ran away from Somalia after the invasion of our forces, especially in Kismayu,” Robert Kitur, Coast region deputy police chief, said.

-The attack took place in Kwale, 20 km (12 miles) south of Mombasa, an area known as a stronghold for the separatist Mombasa Republican Council (MRC), which is campaigning for the secession of Kenya’s Indian Ocean coastal strip, a tourist and trade hub.
+The attack took place in Kwale, 20 km (12 miles) south of Mombasa, an area known as a stronghold for the separatist Mombasa Republican Council (MRC), which is campaiging for the sec ession of Kenya’s Indian Ocean coastal strip, a t ourist and trade hub.

 The government has intensified a crackdown on MRC members and supporters in recent months, though some senior members have recently been released on bail.